Cooper Car Company: Rear-engined revolution

-The little-known designer behind the car was Owen Maddock, who was employed by Cooper Car Company.
-Maddock was known as 'The Beard' by his workmates, and 'Whiskers' to Charles Cooper.
+The little-known designer behind the Cooper was Owen Maddock, who was employed by Cooper Car Company.
+Maddock was known as "The Beard" by his workmates, and "Whiskers" to Charles Cooper.
 Maddock was a familiar figure in the drivers' paddock of the 1950s in open-neck shirt and woolly jumper and a prime force behind the rise of British racing cars to their dominant position in the 1960s.